simonecossaro/PresidentialHacking/home.md

 ![Obtaining the RSA private key](images/rsa_key.png)

-With the RSA private key, remote connection to the presidential machine via SSH protocol is possible.
+With the RSA private key, remote connection to the presidential machine as root via SSH protocol is possible.

+Once arrived at this point, obtaining the final-flag can be done and it marks the end of the challenge.

 ![Root access](images/ssh_&_final_flag.png)